marijnh/Eloquent-JavaScript/09_regexp.md

 {{quote {author: "Jamie Zawinski", chapter: true}

-Some people, when confronted with a problem, think ‘I know, I'll use regular expressions.’
+Some people, when confronted with a problem, think 'I know, I'll use regular expressions.'
 Now they have two problems.

 quote}}